Abby-ZS/NUDT_MobileTraffic/README.md

 third parties, nor shall it be used for any purpose other than academic research.
 At the same time, attempts to discover or restore user privacy in traffic are not allowed.

-If researches are conducted on our dataset and the results are published, please cite our paper.
+If researches are conducted on our dataset and the results are published, please cite the following paper:

+"Shuang Zhao, Shuhui Chen, Fei Wang, Ziling Wei, Jincheng Zhong, Jianbing Liang, A Large-Scale Mobile Traffic Dataset For Mobile Application Identification, The Computer Journal, 2023;, bxad076, https://doi.org/10.1093/comjnl/bxad076"

 The dataset contains the following files (The total size of the compressed data is around 293GB):